IonutParau/modularcm/README.md

 Example:
 You downloaded, let's say, "cool-gui.modpkg", and you want to add it.

-You can simply add it in the folder where your game is at, and run (inside of the game's terminal)
+You can simply move it to the folder where your game is at, and run (inside of the game's terminal)

 ```
 mod add cool-gui.modpkg